jjangga0214/hasura-starter/README.md

 ## Cli Cheatsheet

-Here are `hasura` CLI cheatsheets for easy copy-and-paste.
-If you haven't used Cli, first be familar with [migrations](https://deploy-preview-3042--hasura-docs.netlify.com/graphql/manual/migrations/existing-database.html) concept.
+Here are `hasura` cli cheatsheets for easy copy-and-paste.
+If you haven't used cli, first be familar with [migrations](https://deploy-preview-3042--hasura-docs.netlify.com/graphql/manual/migrations/existing-database.html) concept.

 There are more available commands.
 Refer to [docs](https://docs.hasura.io/1.0/graphql/manual/hasura-cli/index.html) or `hasura <COMMAND> --help` for more detail.